travelnxt/appacitive-docs/index.md

 ### Retrieving users

-Once a user is created in appacitive, a unique long `__id` is assigned to it and a unique string `username` which you provide is associated with it.
+Once a user is created in Appacitive, a unique long `__id` is assigned to it and a unique string `username`, which you provided, is associated with it.
-You can access the a specific user for retrieving, updating, deleting etc. using one of three ways, by his `id`, by his `username` or by a session `token` generated for that user.
+You can access the specific user for retrieving, updating, deleting etc. using one of three ways, by his `id`, by his `username` or by a session `token` generated for that user.
-You can specify what type of user accessing way you are using by passing a query string parameter called `useridtype`.
+You can specify what type of user accessing mechanism you are using by passing a query string parameter called `useridtype`.
 The values for `useridtype` can be `id`, `username` and `token` for accessing the user using his unique system generated `__id`, a unique string `username` assigned by you or a generated token using his credentials respectively.
 In the absense of the parameter `useridtype`, the system assumes it to be `id`.

 This call takes an additional `Appacitive-User-Auth` header with its value set as a valid user token.
 The following three example illustrate retrieving the user in the three possible ways.
 The same pattern applies for other calls like deleting the user or updating the user as well.

 #### Get User by Id